 Kick off the new school year with other First-Gen students, staff and faculty in our First-Gen Forward Kickoff!
 During this event we are joined by various First-Gen leaders at our institution sharing their experiences, talk about how you can be a part of our new First-Gen Forward Mentorship Program, and just celebrate with our First-Gen community.
 All attendees receive a #FirstGenAK t-shirt to show off their First-Gen pride!!

 The National First-Generation College Celebration, observed annually on November 8, honors the anniversary of the signing of the Higher Education Act of 1965.
 Much like other hallmark legislation of that era, such as the Civil Rights Act of 1964 and the Voting Rights Act of 1965, The Higher Education Act was intended to help level a playing field that for too long had been weighed against Americans from minority and low-income backgrounds.
-This year, UAf will honor or first-generation community through a week-long series of events.
-Please visit our event website for our event schedule!
+UAF honors our first-generation community through a series of events!

 During the First-Generation Cording Ceremony each spring, we celebrate the achievements of first-gen students who are receiving the baccaulaureate degree!
 First-gen graduates are given a teal honor cord to wear during UAF’s commencement ceremony to signify that they are the first in their family to graduate with a bachelor’s degree.